Francis Ford Coppola

-Many of Coppola's relatives and children have become popular actors and filmmakers in their own right: his sister Talia Shire is an actress, his daughter Sofia is a director, his son Roman is a screenwriter, and his nephews Jason Schwartzman and Nicolas Cage are actors.
-Coppola resides in Napa, California, and since the 2010s has been a vintner, owning a family-branded winery and a winery of his own.
+Coppola's father Carmine was a composer whose music featured in his son's films.
+Many of his relatives have found success in film: his sister Talia Shire is an actress, his daughter Sofia is a director, his son Roman is a screenwriter and his nephews Jason Schwartzman and Nicolas Cage are actors.
+Coppola resides in Napa, California, and since the 2010s has been a vintner, owning a family-branded winery of his own.

 Early life and education

-Francis Ford Coppola was born in Detroit, Michigan, to father Carmine Coppola (1910–1991), a flutist with the Detroit Symphony Orchestra, and mother Italia Coppola (née Pennino; 1912–2004).
-He was born into a family of Italian immigrants.
+Francis Ford Coppola was born in Detroit, Michigan, in 1939, to father Carmine Coppola (1910–1991), a flautist with the Detroit Symphony Orchestra and mother Italia Coppola (née Pennino; 1912–2004), a family of second-generation Italian immigrants.
 His paternal grandparents came to the United States from Bernalda, Basilicata.
 His maternal grandfather, popular Italian composer Francesco Pennino, emigrated from Naples, Italy.
-At the time of Coppola's birth, his father—in addition to being a flutist—was an arranger and assistant orchestra director for The Ford Sunday Evening Hour, an hour-long concert music radio series sponsored by the Ford Motor Company.
+At the time of Coppola's birth, his father was an arranger and assistant orchestra director for The Ford Sunday Evening Hour, an hour-long concert music radio series sponsored by the Ford Motor Company.
 Coppola was born at Henry Ford Hospital, and those two connections to Henry Ford inspired the Coppolas to choose the middle name "Ford" for their son.

-Francis is the middle of three children: his older brother was August Coppola and his younger sister is actress Talia Shire.
+Francis is the middle of three children: his older brother was August Coppola, and his younger sister is actress Talia Shire.

-Two years after Coppola's birth, his father was named principal flutist for the NBC Symphony Orchestra, and the family moved to New York.
+Two years after Coppola's birth, his father was named principal flutist for the NBC Symphony Orchestra, under the baton of Arturo Toscanini, and the family moved to New York.
 They settled in Woodside, Queens, where Coppola spent the remainder of his childhood.

 Having contracted polio as a boy, Coppola was bedridden for large periods of his childhood, during which he did homemade puppet theater productions.
-He developed an interest in theater after reading A Streetcar Named Desire at age 15.
+He developed an interest in theater after reading A Streetcar Named Desire (1947) at age 15.
 He created 8 mm feature films edited from home movies with titles such as The Rich Millionaire and The Lost Wallet.
 Although Coppola was a mediocre student, his interest in technology and engineering earned him the childhood nickname "Science".
 He trained initially for a career in music and became proficient in the tuba, eventually earning a music scholarship to the New York Military Academy.
 In all, Coppola attended 23 schools before he eventually graduated from Great Neck North High School.